 The valley shows our School’s location.
 We are nestled in a small valley in between the suburban hills of Stoke and Nelson.
 The valley represents the land (Whenua), which is where the tree gets its nourishment, this symbolises the importance of the environment for supporting growth.
 For us, this means that a safe, nurturing and happy environment is vital in growing our learners.

-Our Vision is fairly straightforward:
+Our Professional Purpose is fairly straightforward:

 "We take shared responsibility for ensuring that all of our students’ learning is at a high level so they can be successful in their future."